MahokoshiSax/data-mapping-cl/README.md

 ### Environment Variables

-Create a `.env` file in the frontend directory:
+Create a `.env` file in the frontend directory and docker-compose.yml:

 ```env
 GOOGLE_CLIENT_ID=your_google_client_id